 - economic benefit of opening up new base of disabled customers.

-The research and video coincide with today’s (7th November) launch of Mencap and Inclusive Employer’s Learning Disability Work Experience Week.
+The research and video coincide with today’s (7th November) launch of Mencap and Inclusive Employer’s Learning Disability Work Experience Work experience is when you try out a job to help you learn new skills.
+Week.
 Working with companies including The Guardian, Channel 4, McDonalds, the NHS, BBC, and Wetherspoon’s to provide work placements across the country for people with a learning disability.

 Jan Tregelles, chief executive of Mencap, said: